Olga Menagarishvili

 Biography

 Olga Menagarishvili joined Metro State in 2019.
 She holds a PhD in Rhetoric and Scientific and Technical Communication from the University of Minnesota, Twin Cities and an MA in English with a Specialization in Technical Writing from Bowling Green State University.
-In 2012–2016, she was a Marion L. Brittain Postdoctoral Fellow in the School of Literature, Media, and Communication at Georgia Institute of Technology, where she created and taught face-to-face, hybrid, and online technical communication courses for computer science students.
+In 2012–2016, she was a Marion L. Brittain Postdoctoral Fellow in the School of Literature, Media, and Communication at Georgia Institute of Technology, where she created and taught in-person, hybrid, and online technical communication courses for computer science students.
 Olga began her teaching career in 1999 and has taught graduate and undergraduate courses in scientific and technical communication at the University of Minnesota in the Twin Cities, Minnesota, the Royal Institute of Technology in Stockholm, Sweden, and Appalachian State University in Boone, North Carolina.

 Olga currently teaches Science Communication, Writing and Designing for the Web I, Content Strategy, Foundations of Learner Experience Design, Technical Communication in International Contexts, and Technical Writing.